Tommy Amaker: Michigan

 Amaker inherited a Michigan Wolverines men's basketball team that was five years into the investigation of the University of Michigan basketball scandal.
 The Wolverines opposed Amaker's former mentor Krzyzewski and the 2001–02 Duke Blue Devils in his seventh game as head coach, but his team lost.
 Although the 2001–02 Wolverines finished at 11–18, Amaker was able to lead the tenth-seeded team to a victory over seventh-seeded in the 2002 Big Ten Conference men's basketball tournament before losing to two seed, Ohio State.

 Michigan finished the 2002–03 season with a 17–13 record, but sat out both that year's NCAA and NIT tournaments due to the self-imposed postseason ban.
-The team had banned itself from post season play before the season started.
-Nonetheless, over the course of the season the team had earned a three seed and a first round bye in the 2003 Big Ten Conference men's basketball tournament, but was upset in the second round by Indiana.
-At the conclusion of the season, the NCAA added a second year of post season ineligibility to bring the severity of the punishment to a level it deemed more appropriate.
+The team had banned itself from postseason play before the season started.
+Nonetheless, over the course of the season the team had earned a three seed and a first-round bye in the 2003 Big Ten Conference men's basketball tournament, but was upset in the second round by Indiana.
+At the conclusion of the season, the NCAA added a second year of postseason ineligibility to bring the severity of the punishment to a level it deemed more appropriate.